How to reuse, repurpose, or recycle your old phone cases

 Disposing biodegradable cases

-Loads of companies make environmentally-friendly phone accessories these days, but not a lot of them are biodegradable.
-The difference between the two is that eco-friendly products are generally made using recycled materials, whereas biodegradable items are compostable.
+Many companies make environmentally friendly phone accessories these days, but not many of them are biodegradable.
+Eco-friendly products use recycled materials, whereas biodegradable items are compostable.

-Biodegradable or compostable cases are usually much more expensive than regular ones, but they are super easy to dispose of without harming the environment.
-The most popular brand that makes such phone cases is Pela, but there are others too.
+Biodegradable or compostable cases are usually much more expensive than regular ones, but they are easy to dispose of without harming the environment.
+Pela is the most popular brand that makes such phone cases, but there are others, too.
 Incipio's Organicore lineup is certified compostable, as is the UAG Outback Series of cases and covers for phones and tablets.

-There's a difference between a biodegradable phone case and one that is compostable.
+There's a difference between a biodegradable phone case and a compostable one.
 If you've got something biodegradable, it is not necessarily compostable.
 After you've checked the facts on your old cover, move on to the next step.
 Biodegradable plastic cases that are also compostable can be thrown into your home compost.
-Everything else needs to be sent to the nearest industrial composting site to be processed.
+Everything else must be sent to the nearest industrial composting site for processing.
 Your local recycling center will also be able to handle this for you.

 Donate to those in need